brennma/GettingDataRepo/CodeBook.md

 ==================================================================================================
 There are 82 variables in the tidyData.txt.

-Activity_Name - The factor label for the activity being performed when measurement occurred.
+<li>Activity_Name - The factor label for the activity being performed when measurement occurred.
-Subject.ID - The factor label for the subject wearing the device. tBodyAcc.mean...X - Average mean Time measure for the body accelerometer plane X in standard gravity units 'g' tBodyAcc.mean...Y - Average mean Time measure for the body accelerometer plane Y in standard gravity units 'g' tBodyAcc.mean...Z - Average mean Time measure for the body accelerometer plane Z in standard gravity units 'g' tGravityAcc.mean...X - Average mean Time measure for the gravity accelerometer plane X in standard gravity units 'g' tGravityAcc.mean...Y - Average mean Time measure for the gravity accelerometer plane Y in standard gravity units 'g' tGravityAcc.mean...Z - Average mean Time measure for the gravity accelerometer plane Z in standard gravity units 'g' tBodyAccJerk.mean...X - Average mean Time measure for the body jerk  on accelerometer plane X in standard gravity units 'g' tBodyAccJerk.mean...Y - Average mean Time measure for the body jerk  on accelerometer plane Y in standard gravity units 'g' tBodyAccJerk.mean...Z - Average mean Time measure for the body jerk  on accelerometer plane Z in standard gravity units 'g' tBodyGyro.mean...X - Average mean Time measure for the body velocity  on gyroscope plane X, units are radians/second tBodyGyro.mean...Y - Average mean Time measure for the body velocity  on gyroscope plane Y, units are radians/second tBodyGyro.mean...Z - Average mean Time measure for the body velocity  on gyroscope plane Z, units are radians/second tBodyGyroJerk.mean...X - Average mean Time measure for the body jerk  on gyroscope plane X, units are radians/second tBodyGyroJerk.mean...Y - Average mean Time measure for the body jerk  on gyroscope plane Y, units are radians/second tBodyGyroJerk.mean...Z - Average mean Time measure for the body jerk  on gyroscope plane Z, units are radians/second tBodyAccMag.mean.. - Average mean magnitude of the body accelerometer in standard gravity units 'g' tGravityAccMag.mean.. - Average mean magnitude of the gravity accelerometer in standard gravity units 'g' tBodyAccJerkMag.mean.. - Average mean magnitude of the body jerk on the accelerometer in standard gravity units 'g' tBodyGyroMag.mean.. - Average mean magnitude of the body gyroscope, units are radians/second tBodyGyroJerkMag.mean.. - Average mean magnitude of the body jerk on the gyroscope, units are radians/second fBodyAcc.mean...X - Average mean frequency measure for the body accelerometer plane X in standard gravity units 'g' fBodyAcc.mean...Y - Average mean frequency measure for the body accelerometer plane Y in standard gravity units 'g' fBodyAcc.mean...Z - Average mean frequency measure for the body accelerometer plane Z in standard gravity units 'g'

-fBodyAcc.meanFreq...X - Average weighted average of the frequency componentfor the body accelerometer plane X in standard gravity units 'g' fBodyAcc.meanFreq...Y - Average weighted average of the frequency componentfor the body accelerometer plane Y in standard gravity units 'g' fBodyAcc.meanFreq...Z - Average weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g' fBodyAccJerk.mean...X - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane X in standard gravity units 'g' fBodyAccJerk.mean...Y - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane Y in standard gravity units 'g' fBodyAccJerk.mean...Z - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g' fBodyAccJerk.meanFreq...X - Average weighted average of the frequency componentfor the body jerk accelerometer plane X in standard gravity units 'g' fBodyAccJerk.meanFreq...Y - Average weighted average of the frequency componentfor the body jerk accelerometer plane Y in standard gravity units 'g' fBodyAccJerk.meanFreq...Z - Average weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g' fBodyGyro.mean...X - Average mean frequency measure for the body velocity  on gyroscope plane X, units are radians/second fBodyGyro.mean...Y - Average mean frequency measure for the body velocity  on gyroscope plane Y, units are radians/second fBodyGyro.mean...Z - Average mean frequency measure for the body velocity  on gyroscope plane Z, units are radians/second fBodyGyro.meanFreq...X - Average weighted average of the frequency component for the body velocity on gyroscope plane X, units are radians/second fBodyGyro.meanFreq...Y - Average weighted average of the frequency component for the body velocity on gyroscope plane Y, units are radians/second fBodyGyro.meanFreq...Z - Average weighted average of the frequency component for the body velocity on gyroscope plane Z, units are radians/second fBodyAccMag.mean.. - Average  mean of the frequency component for the body accelerometer magnitude in standard gravity units 'g' fBodyAccMag.meanFreq.. - Average weighted average of the frequency componentfor the body accelerometer magnitude in standard gravity units 'g' fBodyBodyAccJerkMag.mean.. - Average mean of the frequency componentfor the body jerk accelerometer magnitude in standard gravity units 'g' fBodyBodyAccJerkMag.meanFreq.. - Average weighted average of the frequency componentfor the body jerk accelerometer magnitude in standard gravity units 'g' fBodyBodyGyroMag.mean.. - Average mean frequency measure for the body velocity on gyroscope plane X, units are radians/second fBodyBodyGyroMag.meanFreq.. - Average weighted average of the frequency component for body velocity magnitude on the gyroscope, units are radians/second fBodyBodyGyroJerkMag.mean.. - Average mean frequency measure for the Body jerk velocity magnitude on gyroscope magnitude, units are radians/second fBodyBodyGyroJerkMag.meanFreq.. - Average weighted average of the frequency component for the body gyroscope magnitude, units are radians/second tBodyAcc.std...X - Average standard deviation of the time component for the body accelerometer plane X in standard gravity units 'g' tBodyAcc.std...Y - Average standard deviation of the time component for the body accelerometer plane Y in standard gravity units 'g' tBodyAcc.std...Z - Average standard deviation of the time component for the body accelerometer plane Z in standard gravity units 'g' tGravityAcc.std...X - Average standard deviation of the time component for the gravity accelerometer plane X in standard gravity units 'g' tGravityAcc.std...Y - Average standard deviation of the time component for the gravity accelerometer plane Y in standard gravity units 'g' tGravityAcc.std...Z - Average standard deviation of the time component for the gravity accelerometer plane Z in standard gravity units 'g' tBodyAccJerk.std...X - Average standard deviation of the time component for the body jerk accelerometer plane X in standard gravity units 'g' tBodyAccJerk.std...Y - Average standard deviation of the time component for the body jerk accelerometer plane Y in standard gravity units 'g' tBodyAccJerk.std...Z - Average standard deviation of the time component for the body jerk accelerometer plane Z in standard gravity units 'g' tBodyGyro.std...X - Average standard deviation Time measure for the body velocity  on gyroscope plane X, units are radians/second tBodyGyro.std...Y - Average  standard deviation Time measure for the body velocity  on gyroscope plane y, units are radians/second tBodyGyro.std...Z - Average standard deviation Time measure for the body velocity  on gyroscope plane z, units are radians/second tBodyGyroJerk.std...X - Average standard deviation Time measure for the body velocity  on gyroscope plane X, units are radians/second tBodyGyroJerk.std...Y - Average standard deviation Time measure for the body velocity  on gyroscope plane Y, units are radians/second tBodyGyroJerk.std...Z - Average standard deviation Time measure for the body velocity  on gyroscope plane Z, units are radians/second
+<li>Subject.ID - The factor label for the subject wearing the device.
+<li>tBodyAcc.mean...X - Average mean Time measure for the body accelerometer plane X in standard gravity units 'g'
+<li>tBodyAcc.mean...Y - Average mean Time measure for the body accelerometer plane Y in standard gravity units 'g'
+<li>tBodyAcc.mean...Z - Average mean Time measure for the body accelerometer plane Z in standard gravity units 'g'
+<li>tGravityAcc.mean...X - Average mean Time measure for the gravity accelerometer plane X in standard gravity units 'g'
+<li>tGravityAcc.mean...Y - Average mean Time measure for the gravity accelerometer plane Y in standard gravity units 'g'
+<li>tGravityAcc.mean...Z - Average mean Time measure for the gravity accelerometer plane Z in standard gravity units 'g'
+<li>tBodyAccJerk.mean...X - Average mean Time measure for the body jerk  on accelerometer plane X in standard gravity units 'g'
+<li>tBodyAccJerk.mean...Y - Average mean Time measure for the body jerk  on accelerometer plane Y in standard gravity units 'g'
+<li>tBodyAccJerk.mean...Z - Average mean Time measure for the body jerk  on accelerometer plane Z in standard gravity units 'g'
+<li>tBodyGyro.mean...X - Average mean Time measure for the body velocity  on gyroscope plane X, units are radians/second
+<li>tBodyGyro.mean...Y - Average mean Time measure for the body velocity  on gyroscope plane Y, units are radians/second
+<li>tBodyGyro.mean...Z - Average mean Time measure for the body velocity  on gyroscope plane Z, units are radians/second
+<li>tBodyGyroJerk.mean...X - Average mean Time measure for the body jerk  on gyroscope plane X, units are radians/second
+<li>tBodyGyroJerk.mean...Y - Average mean Time measure for the body jerk  on gyroscope plane Y, units are radians/second
+<li>tBodyGyroJerk.mean...Z - Average mean Time measure for the body jerk  on gyroscope plane Z, units are radians/second
+<li>tBodyAccMag.mean.. - Average mean magnitude of the body accelerometer in standard gravity units 'g'
+<li>tGravityAccMag.mean.. - Average mean magnitude of the gravity accelerometer in standard gravity units 'g'
+<li>tBodyAccJerkMag.mean.. - Average mean magnitude of the body jerk on the accelerometer in standard gravity units 'g'
+<li>tBodyGyroMag.mean.. - Average mean magnitude of the body gyroscope, units are radians/second
+<li>tBodyGyroJerkMag.mean.. - Average mean magnitude of the body jerk on the gyroscope, units are radians/second
+<li>fBodyAcc.mean...X - Average mean frequency measure for the body accelerometer plane X in standard gravity units 'g'
+<li>fBodyAcc.mean...Y - Average mean frequency measure for the body accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAcc.mean...Z - Average mean frequency measure for the body accelerometer plane Z in standard gravity units 'g'
+<li>fBodyAcc.meanFreq...X - Average weighted average of the frequency componentfor the body accelerometer plane X in standard gravity units 'g'
+<li>fBodyAcc.meanFreq...Y - Average weighted average of the frequency componentfor the body accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAcc.meanFreq...Z - Average weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g'
+<li>fBodyAccJerk.mean...X - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane X in standard gravity units 'g'
+<li>fBodyAccJerk.mean...Y - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAccJerk.mean...Z - Average mean weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g'
+<li>fBodyAccJerk.meanFreq...X - Average weighted average of the frequency componentfor the body jerk accelerometer plane X in standard gravity units 'g'
+<li>fBodyAccJerk.meanFreq...Y - Average weighted average of the frequency componentfor the body jerk accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAccJerk.meanFreq...Z - Average weighted average of the frequency componentfor the body jerk accelerometer plane Z in standard gravity units 'g'
+<li>fBodyGyro.mean...X - Average mean frequency measure for the body velocity  on gyroscope plane X, units are radians/second
+<li>fBodyGyro.mean...Y - Average mean frequency measure for the body velocity  on gyroscope plane Y, units are radians/second
+<li>fBodyGyro.mean...Z - Average mean frequency measure for the body velocity  on gyroscope plane Z, units are radians/second
+<li>fBodyGyro.meanFreq...X - Average weighted average of the frequency component for the body velocity on gyroscope plane X, units are radians/second
+<li>fBodyGyro.meanFreq...Y - Average weighted average of the frequency component for the body velocity on gyroscope plane Y, units are radians/second
+<li>fBodyGyro.meanFreq...Z - Average weighted average of the frequency component for the body velocity on gyroscope plane Z, units are radians/second
+<li>fBodyAccMag.mean.. - Average  mean of the frequency component for the body accelerometer magnitude in standard gravity units 'g'
+<li>fBodyAccMag.meanFreq.. - Average weighted average of the frequency componentfor the body accelerometer magnitude in standard gravity units 'g'
+<li>fBodyBodyAccJerkMag.mean.. - Average mean of the frequency componentfor the body jerk accelerometer magnitude in standard gravity units 'g'
+<li>fBodyBodyAccJerkMag.meanFreq.. - Average weighted average of the frequency componentfor the body jerk accelerometer magnitude in standard gravity units 'g'
+<li>fBodyBodyGyroMag.mean.. - Average mean frequency measure for the body velocity on gyroscope plane X, units are radians/second
+<li>fBodyBodyGyroMag.meanFreq.. - Average weighted average of the frequency component for body velocity magnitude on the gyroscope, units are radians/second
+<li>fBodyBodyGyroJerkMag.mean.. - Average mean frequency measure for the Body jerk velocity magnitude on gyroscope magnitude, units are radians/second
+<li>fBodyBodyGyroJerkMag.meanFreq.. - Average weighted average of the frequency component for the body gyroscope magnitude, units are radians/second
+<li>tBodyAcc.std...X - Average standard deviation of the time component for the body accelerometer plane X in standard gravity units 'g'
+<li>tBodyAcc.std...Y - Average standard deviation of the time component for the body accelerometer plane Y in standard gravity units 'g'
+<li>tBodyAcc.std...Z - Average standard deviation of the time component for the body accelerometer plane Z in standard gravity units 'g'
+<li>tGravityAcc.std...X - Average standard deviation of the time component for the gravity accelerometer plane X in standard gravity units 'g'
+<li>tGravityAcc.std...Y - Average standard deviation of the time component for the gravity accelerometer plane Y in standard gravity units 'g'
+<li>tGravityAcc.std...Z - Average standard deviation of the time component for the gravity accelerometer plane Z in standard gravity units 'g'
+<li>tBodyAccJerk.std...X - Average standard deviation of the time component for the body jerk accelerometer plane X in standard gravity units 'g'
+<li>tBodyAccJerk.std...Y - Average standard deviation of the time component for the body jerk accelerometer plane Y in standard gravity units 'g'
+<li>tBodyAccJerk.std...Z - Average standard deviation of the time component for the body jerk accelerometer plane Z in standard gravity units 'g'
+<li>tBodyGyro.std...X - Average standard deviation Time measure for the body velocity  on gyroscope plane X, units are radians/second
+<li>tBodyGyro.std...Y - Average  standard deviation Time measure for the body velocity  on gyroscope plane y, units are radians/second
+<li>tBodyGyro.std...Z - Average standard deviation Time measure for the body velocity  on gyroscope plane z, units are radians/second
+<li>tBodyGyroJerk.std...X - Average standard deviation Time measure for the body velocity  on gyroscope plane X, units are radians/second
+<li>tBodyGyroJerk.std...Y - Average standard deviation Time measure for the body velocity  on gyroscope plane Y, units are radians/second
+<li>tBodyGyroJerk.std...Z - Average standard deviation Time measure for the body velocity  on gyroscope plane Z, units are radians/second

-tBodyAccMag.std.. - Average standard deviation Time measure for the body accelerometer magnitude in standard gravity units 'g' tGravityAccMag.std.. - Average standard deviation Time measure for the gravity accelerometer magnitude in standard gravity units 'g' tBodyAccJerkMag.std.. - Average standard deviation Time measure for the body jerk accelerometer magnitude in standard gravity units 'g' tBodyGyroMag.std.. - Average standard deviation Time measure for the body velocity magnitude on gyroscope , units are radians/second tBodyGyroJerkMag.std.. - Average standard deviation Time measure for the body jerk velocity magnitude on gyroscope plane X, units are radians/second
+<li>tBodyAccMag.std.. - Average standard deviation Time measure for the body accelerometer magnitude in standard gravity units 'g'
+<li>tGravityAccMag.std.. - Average standard deviation Time measure for the gravity accelerometer magnitude in standard gravity units 'g'
+<li>tBodyAccJerkMag.std.. - Average standard deviation Time measure for the body jerk accelerometer magnitude in standard gravity units 'g'
+<li>tBodyGyroMag.std.. - Average standard deviation Time measure for the body velocity magnitude on gyroscope , units are radians/second
+<li>tBodyGyroJerkMag.std.. - Average standard deviation Time measure for the body jerk velocity magnitude on gyroscope plane X, units are radians/second

-fBodyAcc.std...X - Average standard deviation of the frequency component for the body accelerometer plane X in standard gravity units 'g' fBodyAcc.std...Y - Average standard deviation of the frequency component for the body accelerometer plane Y in standard gravity units 'g' fBodyAcc.std...Z - Average standard deviation of the frequency component for the body accelerometer plane Z in standard gravity units 'g' fBodyAccJerk.std...X - Average standard deviation of the frequency component for the gravity accelerometer plane X in standard gravity units 'g' fBodyAccJerk.std...Y - Average standard deviation of the frequency component for the gravity accelerometer plane Y in standard gravity units 'g' fBodyAccJerk.std...Z - Average standard deviation of the frequency component for the gravity accelerometer plane Z in standard gravity units 'g' fBodyGyro.std...X - Average standard deviation of the frequency measure for the body velocity on gyroscope plane X, units are radians/second fBodyGyro.std...Y - Average standard deviation of the frequency measure for the body velocity on gyroscope plane Y, units are radians/second fBodyGyro.std...Z - Average standard deviation of the frequency measure for the body velocity on gyroscope plane Z, units are radians/second fBodyAccMag.std.. - Average standard deviation of the frequency measure for the Body accelerometer magnitude in standard gravity units 'g' fBodyBodyAccJerkMag.std.. - Average standard deviation of the frequency measure for the Body jerk accelerometer magnitude in standard gravity units 'g' fBodyBodyGyroMag.std.. - Average standard deviation of the frequency measure for the Body velocity magnitude on gyroscope, units are radians/second fBodyBodyGyroJerkMag.std.. - Average standard deviation of the frequency measure for the Body velocity magnitude on gyroscope, units are radians/second
+<li>fBodyAcc.std...X - Average standard deviation of the frequency component for the body accelerometer plane X in standard gravity units 'g'
+<li>fBodyAcc.std...Y - Average standard deviation of the frequency component for the body accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAcc.std...Z - Average standard deviation of the frequency component for the body accelerometer plane Z in standard gravity units 'g'
+<li>fBodyAccJerk.std...X - Average standard deviation of the frequency component for the gravity accelerometer plane X in standard gravity units 'g'
+<li>fBodyAccJerk.std...Y - Average standard deviation of the frequency component for the gravity accelerometer plane Y in standard gravity units 'g'
+<li>fBodyAccJerk.std...Z - Average standard deviation of the frequency component for the gravity accelerometer plane Z in standard gravity units 'g'
+<li>fBodyGyro.std...X - Average standard deviation of the frequency measure for the body velocity on gyroscope plane X, units are radians/second
+<li>fBodyGyro.std...Y - Average standard deviation of the frequency measure for the body velocity on gyroscope plane Y, units are radians/second
+<li>fBodyGyro.std...Z - Average standard deviation of the frequency measure for the body velocity on gyroscope plane Z, units are radians/second
+<li>fBodyAccMag.std.. - Average standard deviation of the frequency measure for the Body accelerometer magnitude in standard gravity units 'g'
+<li>fBodyBodyAccJerkMag.std.. - Average standard deviation of the frequency measure for the Body jerk accelerometer magnitude in standard gravity units 'g'
+<li>fBodyBodyGyroMag.std.. - Average standard deviation of the frequency measure for the Body velocity magnitude on gyroscope, units are radians/second
+<li>fBodyBodyGyroJerkMag.std.. - Average standard deviation of the frequency measure for the Body velocity magnitude on gyroscope, units are radians/second
-Activity.ID - number code for the activity.
+<li>Activity.ID - number code for the activity.